voonhousntu/ethernet/DEPLOYMENT_GUIDE.md

 ## 7.2.
 Build the EtherNet-core jar
-Execute the following commands to build the `ethernet-core` backend.
+Execute the following commands to build the `EtherNet-core` backend.

 ```shell
 make build